 NOTE: "A person who holds a commercial driver's license (CDL), is not eligible to take a driving safety course to dismiss a charge, nor is the Court allowed, by law, to grant a deferred sentence."
-Also, if your charge is for a "Construction/Maintenance Zone Violation" (with workers present) you are NOT eligible to take a driving safety course or receive a deferred sentence.
+This includes, if an offense was committed in a construction work maintenance zone when workers are present.
+Passing a school bus, leaving a scene of an accident and/or speeding 25 mph or more over the limit or in excess of 95 mph, you are NOT eligible to take a driving safety course.
 If you are charged with a traffic offense under the Subtitle C, Transportation Code, you may ask the judge before the appearance date on the citation, either orally or in writing, to take a driving safety course.
 If you were operating a motorcycle and request to take a driving safety course, you must take a motorcycle operator's training course.
 At the time of the request, you must do the following:

 Present proof of financial responsibility (auto liability insurance);